State DV/SA Grant FAQs

 This action will require a new contract process.

-NC CFW monthly expenditure reports found on this page.
+NC CFW monthly expenditure reports can be found on this page.

 Initial reporting is not required until contract has been processed and initial 1st quarter payment has been issued.